 Within-lake genetic structure:

-Evidence of weak to no genetic differentiation was found among sampled populations within Lake Champlain and Lake Ontario Pairwise estimates of FST were small (0.00 - 0.016; Table 3).
-Only two comparisons had FST values significantly greater than zero and both had FST values less than 0.02.
+Evidence of weak to no genetic differentiation was found among sampled populations within Lake Champlain and Lake Ontario.
+Pairwise estimates of FST were small (0.00 - 0.016; Table 3).
+Only two comparisons had FST values significantly greater than zero, though both corresponded to values less than 0.02.
 Additionally, there was no indication of a reduction of heterozygosity across loci characteristic of a Wahlund effect (Bartlett test p = 0.91).
 When populations in the Main Lake were compared to populations in the Inland Sea, less than 1% (AMOVA p = 0.53) of allele frequency variation occurred between basins while 99.8% of the variation occurred within individual populations.
 Subsequent runs of STRUCTURE and DAPC examining substructure within Lake Champlain did not reveal any further clustering, suggesting the presence of a single panmictic population (Fig. 2).

 No correlation was observed between waterway distance (the shortest distance by water between two sites) and pairwise FST in Lake Champlain (r2 = 0.08; p = 0.82; Fig. 3) indicating that populations of slimy sculpin were not isolated by distance.
-Additionally, pairwise FST was zero between Fairhaven and Hamiliton in Lake Ontario, similar to pairwise FST among sites in Lake Champlain.
+Additionally, pairwise FST was zero between Fairhaven and Hamilton in Lake Ontario, similar to pairwise FST among sites in Lake Champlain.
 However, Fairhaven and Hamilton are separated by more than 220 km, about four times the maximum distance between sites in Lake Champlain, indicating a lack of isolation by distance in Lake Ontario.

 Discussion

 Our findings indicate that, although slimy sculpin in Lake Champlain and Lake Ontario have comparable genetic diversity to slimy and mottled sculpin in streams and rivers (Huff, Miller, & Vondracek, 2010; Lamphere & Blum, 2012), they exhibit little to no within-lake genetic structure even across numerous barriers and distances up to 227 km (Breen, Ruetz, Thomas, & Kohler, 2009; Lamphere & Blum, 2012).
 The lack of any observed genetic structure indicates that sculpins in Lake Champlain and Lake Ontario represent single panmictic populations.
-For context, the relatively large genetic differences observed between lakes Ontario and Champlain were expected given isolation between the lakes since the last glacial retreat approximately 10,000 years ago (Rayburn, Franzi, & Knuepfer, 2007).
+The relatively large genetic differences observed between lakes Ontario and Champlain were expected, considering that the lakes have been isolated since the last glacial retreat approximately 10,000 years ago.(Rayburn, Franzi, & Knuepfer, 2007).
 Although Lake Ontario and Lake Champlain remain connected by the St. Lawrence River, it is unlikely this route provides enough connectivity to maintain a genetically homogeneous population; transit between the lakes would entail a 360 km downstream trip in the St. Lawrence River, followed by 130 km of upstream dispersal through the Richelieu River, or vice versa.